 North Seattle College offers five Bachelor of Applied Science (BAS) degrees in: Application Development, Computer Science, Early Childhood Education and the business programs Accounting with International Accounting, International Business, and Residential and Commercial Property Management.

 When compared to traditional bachelor’s programs, bachelor of applied science degrees more heavily incorporate hands-on learning, focused on a particular industry or discipline.
 Added bonuses are emphasis on internship opportunities, credit for prior learning and workplace experience.
 You can also complete the degree program in six quarters, and there are no required summer classes.

-The Seattle Colleges are working on developing a new Bachelors of Science in Computer Science, which will be administered by North Seattle College.
-The planned start date is Fall 2022.
+Seattle Colleges recently developed a new Bachelor of Science in Computer Science, administered by North Seattle College.
+The program launched Fall 2022.

 Accounting with International Accounting BAS Degree

 Every industry needs accountants and auditors.
 The Accounting, with International Accounting Bachelor of Applied Science program provides graduates with the knowledge and skills required for employment in the field of accounting.
 This program will prepare students for Certified Public Accountant licensure.
 As Seattle is the fourth largest exporting city in the United States, the program will provide students with an introduction to international accounting to prepare graduates for employment at multinational organizations in the region or around the world.

 This Bachelor of Applied Science degree provides an opportunity for you—who may already have an IT-related associate degree or who may want to focus on computer programming and software/application development—to earn a Bachelor’s Degree of Applied Science by leveraging the strong IT-related programs at North, Central and South Seattle Colleges.
 Learn more.

 Early Childhood Education BAS Degree